-AST is a gold-mine for number of projects aimed at taking craft of testing ahead and for advancing the understanding of the science and practice of software testing.
+AST is a gold mine for a number of projects aimed at taking the craft of testing ahead and for advancing the understanding of the science and practice of software testing.
 If you are passionate about testing, you will never run out of programs and ways in which you can contribute to it via AST.
 SiGs (Special Interest Groups) that existed back then in AST caught my attention and I participated in some of them with whatever contribution I could make.

 Then came the time to attend CAST, the conference by AST.
-I had only heard and seen it from far away how great this conference was and it had been my dream to be at CAST one day.
-Volunteering for CAST conference and helping the organisers with conference efforts helped me be there, in person.
+I had only heard and seen from far away from how great this conference was and it had been my dream to be at CAST one day.
+Volunteering for the CAST conference and helping the organizers with conference efforts helped me be there, in person.
 Yes, I got to attend the CAST-2014 in New York and that experience will stay with me forever.
-The atmosphere, the energy, the discussions, the talks, the format of conference itself... all of it was worth all the efforts I made.
+The atmosphere, the energy, the discussions, the talks, the format of the conference itself… all of it was worth all the efforts I made.

 My association with AST only grew stronger over the years since there was no reason why would I stay away from such a happening group of great minds.
 And nobody can deny the role AST has played in advancing the software testing profession in more than many ways.

 Vice President of Education:

 To extend my contribution to AST and benefit the organization with whatever little I felt capable of doing, I decided to run for the elections and got an opportunity to look after AST’s Education program as VP, and I am currently serving my term.